From becoming CEOs to helping design out disaster risk, these engineers show us why this programme is a major success.

 Become an ICE President’s Future Leader

-Calling all student members on degree apprenticeships, graduate or technician members - incoming ICE President Professor Jim Hall is looking for his Future Leaders.
+Calling all student members on degree apprenticeships, graduate or technician members - incoming ICE President David Porter is looking for his Future Leaders.

 Ayo was selected as one of Professor Lord Robert Mair’s President’s Future Leaders in 2018.
 Since completing the programme, her career has gone from strength to strength.

 Managed by Riva Media, Ayo is a keynote speaker and TV presenter who has brought her diverse talents to the small screen.
-She’s appeared as a presenter on programmes ranging from BBC Bitesize Science to Cbeebies and the Smithsonian Channel.
+She’s appeared as a presenter on programmes ranging from BBC Bitesize Science to Cbeebies, National Geographic and Channel 5.

 But Ayo hasn’t stopped there – she’s also turned her hand to politics.
 She was elected Labour and Cooperative Councillor for Caversham in 2019 and is the Former Deputy Mayor of Reading Borough Council.